 Get involved.
 Make new friends.
 Prepare for success.

 Flathead Valley Community College offers a wide variety of student organizations that promote and enhance student success.
-We encourage you to explore all the organizations offered at FVCC!
-For current meeting times and places, drop by the student engagement office in Blake Hall 155.
+We encourage you to explore and enjoy exciting new experiences, build lifelong friendships and make every moment of your college experience memorable.

 AICE (Appreciating Individuality, Challenges and Excellence)